-Currently the Jackson Hole Art Auction has met the threshold for an economic nexus in the following states: Alabama, Arizona, Colorado, Florida, Idaho, Illinois, Kansas, Maine, Nebraska, New Mexico, North Carolina, Oklahoma, Tennessee, Texas, Utah, Washington, Wisconsin, and Wyoming.
+Currently the Jackson Hole Art Auction has met the threshold for an economic nexus in the following states: Alabama, Arizona, Colorado, Florida, Idaho, Illinois, Kansas, Maine, Massachusetts, Nebraska, New Mexico, North Carolina, Oklahoma, Tennessee, Texas, Utah, Washington, Wisconsin, and Wyoming.
 If the purchaser is shipping to any of these states, the Jackson Hole Art Auction is required by law to add the appropriate state and local sales tax to the purchaser’s invoice.

 The following states do not currently have sales tax and/or applicable economic nexus laws, and as a result the Jackson Hole Art Auction is not required to collect sales tax from Alaska, Delaware, Montana, New Hampshire, or Oregon.

 Due to the variable nature of auction sales, and the small window in which they occur, the Jackson Hole Art Auction does not yet know if the states not listed above will require sales tax collection, as that will be determined by the total dollar amount sold into each state—which cannot be predicted.
 The Jackson Hole Art Auction will be tracking these totals live during the sale using tax software, and will strive to inform the purchaser at the time of invoicing if sales tax collection is required; however, it may be necessary to bill for sales tax post-sale if the threshold for an economic nexus in the purchaser’s state is met after the purchaser has paid.